-The Dean of Students Office is responsible for creating a positive campus environment that enhances and complements the academic mission of the University while providing opportunities for leadership development, involvement, recreation, and personal growth and development.
-All students are encouraged to become involved in one of the many student organizations (e.g., Student

-Government, the University Programming Board) or one of the many events throughout the year such as the Student Involvement Fair,

-Fraternity and Sorority Life, Student Organizations, University Programming Board, Homecoming Events (student related), Ms. FMU, and leadership programs.
+The Office of Student Life is responsible for creating a positive campus environment that enhances and complements the academic mission of the University while providing opportunities for leadership development, involvement, recreation, and personal growth and development.
+All students are encouraged to become involved in one of the many student organizations (e.g., Student Government, the Campus Activities Board) or one of the many events throughout the year such as the Student Involvement Fair, First Friday Music Festival, FM A'Glow, The Grille After Dark Series, Fraternity and Sorority Life, Campus Recreation activities, The President's Bowl, FMU Regatta (cardboard boat race), SwampFox 200 (pedal kart race), Student Clubs and Organizations, Academic Honor Societies, Campus Activities Board, Homecoming events, Ms. FMU, and Leadership programs.